-When creating an orchestration rule, you must specify an item you want to match and the matching criteria you want to use.
+When creating an orchestration rule, you must specify an item you want to match and your matching criteria.
 Depending on the type of rule, the matching item can be alarms Alarms provide notification of an event or sequence of events that require attention or investigation., logs (events Any traffic or data exchange detected by AT&T Cybersecurity products through a sensor or external devices such as a firewall.), configuration issues, vulnerabilities, system events, or console user events.
-Your matching criteria are called rule conditions in USM Anywhere.
-Each rule condition contains three parts: a field, an operator, and a value:
+Your matching criteria is called rule conditions in USM Anywhere.
+Each rule condition contains three parts: a field, an operator, and a value.

 Ensure that all fields referenced by your rule are present in the item you are matching against; otherwise, your rule won't be evaluated and, therefore, won't be applied.
 See Orchestration Rule Validation for more information.

 Carefully decide whether to suppress alarms or events.
 Suppression rules are usefull for suppressing false positives, but you must take care not to suppress true positives.
 Once an alarm or event is suppressed, all subsequent correlation or orchestration rule activity is terminated for that event or alarm and will not trigger any notifications.

 Since alarms are raised from events, it's more efficient to suppress events when they are deemed unimportant so that alarms won't be generated.
 If you want to keep the events but don't need the alarms, you can filter the alarms to prevent them from being processed any further.

 As you add different conditions to your rule, USM Anywhere converts them into query strings and displays them in the same order as added under Current Rule.

 When USM Anywhere evaluates these conditions, it processes them from left to right and stops whenever a condition evaluates to true or false.
 At that point, any rules criteria following this state are discarded, and the rule action is taken if true and dropped if false.

 For example, the following rule is always false: